aliyun-mq/rocketmq-logging/README.md

 mvn clean install -Prelease
 ```

-Sign in [nexus repository manager](https://s01.oss.sonatype.org/#stagingRepositories) and check the artifact, and
-determine to release/drop it.
+Sign in [nexus repository manager](https://s01.oss.sonatype.org/#stagingRepositories) and check the artifact, then determine whether to release it.

 ## Related Projects